lenniea/CH32V003-USB-DevBoard/README.md

 [AISLER](https://aisler.net/) is the sponsor for the prototypes and the first batch of PCBs!

-You can get PCBs manufactured in two business days starting at just 12.13€.
+You can get PCBs manufactured in two business days starting at just 10.16€.
-Use the code `alexander_m_23` to get 5€ off your next order!
+Use the code `alexander_m` to get 5€ off your next order!

 ## Purchase